toyo213/brand-ring/wp-content/plugins/contact-form-pro/readme.txt

 12. The example of Contact Form Pro Plugin usage on client's site.

 == Changelog ==

+= V2.0.4 - 03.06.2015 =
+* Update : We fixed 'Send me a copy' email with the attachment.
+* Update : We fixed error of a visual display of the settings page.

 = V2.0.3 - 13.05.2015 =
 * Update : We updated all functionality for wordpress 4.2.2.